Dina Pronicheva: Possible additional escape from gas chamber van

 According to Pronicheva's nephew Mikhail, after escaping from Babi Yar, when Dina Pronicheva tried to visit her children at her mother-in-law's, "a cleaner in the block called the police, who took her son Vlodya hostage, threatening to kill him unless Dina handed herself in.
 When the police then called for the "soul destroyer" — a van equipped with a gas chamber — a friendly neighbour bribed a policeman to let Vlodya go."

 War crimes trial

-Pronicheva was one of the very few survivors of the massacre.
+Pronicheva was one of the very few survivors of the Babi Yar massacre.
 At least 28 other survivors are known.

-Pronicheva was the only survivor of the massacre to testify afterwards at the 24 January 1946 Kiev-based war-crimes trial.
-Based on one of the at least 12 versions of her testimony and other evidence at a trial supervised by the NKVD, 12 of the 15 accused German prisoners of war were executed, including Paul Scheer.
+Pronicheva was the only survivor of the massacre to testify at the 24 January 1946 Kiev-based war-crimes trial.
+Based on one of the at least 12 versions of her testimony and other evidence at a trial, 12 of the 15 accused German prisoners of war were executed, including Paul Scheer.

-She later related her horrifying story to writer Anatoly Kuznetsov, who incorporated it into his novel Babi Yar, published in censored form in Yunost in 1966.
+She later related her story to writer Anatoly Kuznetsov, who incorporated it into his novel Babi Yar, published in censored form in Yunost in 1966.